 • Use of assistive software

-If you have funding for tuition through the Disabled Students' Allowance (DSA) you can book tuitions one at a time at the Student Support Centre reception or by telephoning 01603 592761.
+If you have a specific learning difficulty, you can book specialist tuitions one at a time at the Student Services reception in the Lawrence Stenhouse Building (LSB) 0.20 or by telephoning 01603 592761.

-If you would like to book a number of tuitions in advance you can do this either when you meet your tutor, or by meeting with Jane Abson.
+If you would like to book more than one tuition in advance you can do this when you meet your tutor.

 If you would like to speak to a tutor about your work it is important to plan ahead and book early.
 We cannot usually offer more than one tutorial per week and the availability of repeat appointments may be limited due to demand.
 Please note that if you do not arrive on time for your appointment your tutor might not be able to see you.